What might the Instant Verification System find?

 Could there be a vacuum of experience after a chronic pain state concludes?
-Or, would you suddenly refer to your pain in the past tense?
+Or, might you suddenly refer to your pain in the past tense?

 Curiously, volunteers in PhotoMed’s studies frequently shifted from the “now” tense of their pain to the past tense of an ordinary memory.
 We didn’t notice this effect until examining recordings taken in real time.
 Could it be the same effect as when you find your lost keys?

 Thermal imaging provides visual feedback to the operator in real-time.
 This is important because the patient typically reports warming or pain relief too late for the operator to make during-visit decisions.

 “Maria” had experienced pain in the base of her left thumb for several years.
 Her thumb muscles were enlarged from their constant use in her job as a dental hygienist.
 She arrived with cold hands from being outside on a snowy day.

 The operator thought that her pain was associated with the coldness of her hands.
 The aim of the first two treatments was to prompt a warming response.
 The operator didn’t notice any response because he looked at the fingertips rather then the veins across the back of Maria’s hands.
 Thermal imaging initially showed cool blood leaving her fingers (turning darker)which was later replaced by warm blood (lighter gray).
 The 3rd treatment appears to have prompted the warming response associated with pain relief.